robotslacker/slackerdb/README.md

 ```
 Note: All parameters are optional.
 You can keep only the parameters you need to modify.
-For parameters that are not configured, means that the default values  will be used.
+For parameters that are not configured, means default values  will be used.

 For max_workers, there are some empirical test results for reference.
 Based on TPCDS 10G, at 20 concurrency, about 110G memory will be consumed.